 How do you train awareness?
 Many say, “I’m always aware.”
 Are you?
 Do you notice peculiar behavior?
 Do you pay attention to where a person’s hands are?
 Or what’s in their hands?
 Do you notice that person who seems to get closer in a crowd, the person next to you?
 Did that person look at you when you entered the elevator?
 Do you notice everyone at the gas pumps?
 Is that person shifting their position?

 Below are just a few things to help you practice building your awareness:

 - Make eye contact frequently and acknowledge.
 A friendly nod.
 Let them know you are aware of them.

-- Head on a swivel, you can make it look like you are taking in the environment, but you’re scanning everything for something that stands out.
+- Keep your head on a swivel.
+You can make it look like you are taking in the environment, but you’re scanning everything for something that stands out.

 - Every place you enter, automatically look for all available exits.

-- If you were an attacker, where would you setup camp to surprise someone?
+- If you were an attacker, where would you hide?

 - isolated places